gvwilson/sdxpy/src/pack/index.md

 then a theorem prover is exactly what we need.

 To start,
-let's import a few things from the `z3` module and then create three [%g boolean_value "Boolean variables" %]:
+let's import a few things from `z3` and create three [%g boolean_value "Boolean variables" %]:

 [% inc file="z3_setup.py" %]